Dr Georgina Dyson-Horton

-Georgina has a range of counselling expertise having worked for several charities such as Macmillan Jersey, Brighter Futures, Brook Jersey, Victim Support & Rape Crisis, Jersey Focus on Mental Health, Rethink severe mental illness, and Hereford & Worcester Lesbian & Gay Switchboard.
+Over the years, I have developed a range of counselling expertise having worked for several charities such as Macmillan Jersey, Brighter Futures, Brook Jersey, Victim Support and Rape Crisis, Jersey Focus on Mental Health, Rethink severe mental illness, and Hereford and Worcester Lesbian and Gay Switchboard.

 Training, qualifications & experience